 explicit ground lists (of mappings), or by any clear, terminating

-A system's overall SOTAC is its average SOTAC over the problems it solves.
+overall SotAC is the average over the problems it solves but that are

 - The efficiency measure balances the number of problems solved

 It is the average solution rate over the problems solved

 (the solution rate for one problem is the reciprocal of the time taken to